Yash-Yevale/Python-Buddy/README.md

 4.Remember the maingame 1 file is of First game and maingame 2 file is of second game & if you want to run that combine games app then run only game file.
 5.Download or install all the required pre-requisites from VsCode PIP command.
 6.That's it your app is ready to go.
+7.Don't forget to overview that documents folder.
-7.If any doubt freely ask & contact to yashyevale23@gmail.com
+8.If any doubt freely ask & contact to yashyevale23@gmail.com